LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

   20140606   `v02_01_01`            [Renaming the FCL file configuring pandora code](#Renaming-the-FCL-file-configuring-pandora-code)                                                                                            [\#5363](/redmine/issues/5363 "Bug: LArPandora/larpandoraservices.fcl should be renamed as it does not figure any services, but a mod...
 (Closed)")
   20140305   on top of `v1_00_04`   [PhotonLibrary methods made constant](#PhotonLibrary-methods-made-constant)

-Cluster3D.h moved from lardata to larreco(#Cluster3Dh-moved-from-lardata-to-larreco) {.wiki-class-count}
+Cluster3D.h moved from lardata to larreco
 ---------------------------------------------------------------------------------------

 **When was committed**: [v06\_82\_00](ReleaseNotes068200)